fnmalik2002/my-mac-hwInfo/README.md

 # my-mac-hwInfo

- A gui program in Python 3 to display baisc hardware info about Mac
+A gui program in Python 3 to display basic hardware info about Mac

+Using pyinstaller you can create YourAppName.APP that will run on a Mac.